BiagiarelliAdriano/HeroesOfTheUniverse/README.md

 | [#18](https://github.com/BiagiarelliAdriano/HeroesOfTheUniverse/issues/18) | As a **site user** I can **compile a form** so that **I can provide feedback to the site admin**. | -   Leaving any input field blank will provide an error message. | Could-Have |
 | [#19](https://github.com/BiagiarelliAdriano/HeroesOfTheUniverse/issues/19) | As a **site admin** I can **store feedback forms in the database** so that **I can review them**. |  | Should-Have |
 | [#20](https://github.com/BiagiarelliAdriano/HeroesOfTheUniverse/issues/20) | As a **site admin** I can **mark feedback forms as "read"** so that **I can see how many I still need to process**. |  | Should-Have |

+Most of the functionalities described in these User Stories were actually implemented and are present in the final project.
+The User Stories marked as Won't Have are the functionalities that were not implemented due to a lack of time.

+## Technologies used

+ - ### Languages:
+	 - [Python 3.12.2](https://www.python.org/downloads/release/python-3122/): the primary language used to develop the server-side of the website.
+	 - [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.
+	 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
+	 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): the styling language used to style the website.
+- ### Framework:
+	- [Django](https://www.djangoproject.com/): python framework used to create all the logic.
+- ### Database:
+	- [SQLite](https://www.sqlite.org/): was used as a development database.
+- ### Other tools:
+	- [Git](https://git-scm.com/): the version control system used to manage the code.
+	- [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
+	- [Gunicorn](https://gunicorn.org/): the webserver used to run the website.
+	- [Spycopg2](https://peps.python.org/pep-0249/): the database driver used to connect to the database.
+	- [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
+	- [Heroku](https://www.heroku.com/): the cloud platform used to host the website.
+	- [GitHub](https://github.com/): used to host the website's source code.
+	- [CodeInstituteIDE](https://codeinstitute-ide.net/workspaces): the IDE used to develop the website.
+	- [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
+	- [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
+	- [StackEdit](https://stackedit.io/): was used to write markdown code for the README file.
+	- [Coolors](https://coolors.co/): was used to make a color palette for the website.
+	- [Wallpaperaccess](https://wallpaperaccess.com/): was used to search the landing background image.
+	- [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
+	- [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
+	- [JShint](https://jshint.com/): was used to validate JS code for the website.
+	- [Heroku PEP8](https://pep8ci.herokuapp.com/#): was used to validate Python code for the website.
+	- [MockFlow](https://mockflow.com/): was used for wireframes design templates and project structure.
+	- [Flaticon](https://www.flaticon.com/): was used to get the favicon for the website tab icon.
+	- [OwlbearRodeo](https://www.owlbear.rodeo/): used for character classes images.
+	- [Google Fonts](https://fonts.google.com/): was used for the chosen font throughout the page.